nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Format: `addcc pi/INDEX ci/CONCERT_INDEX`

-- Adds an association between the person at the specified `INDEX` to the concert at the specified `CONCERT_INDEX`
+- Adds an association between the person at the specified `PERSON_INDEX` to the concert at the specified `CONCERT_INDEX`
 - The index refers to the index number shown in the displayed person / concert list.
 The index **must be a positive integer** 1, 2, 3, …​

 ### Deleting a person : `deletep`